sematext/docs/docs/integration/apache.md

-Title: Apache web server monitoring
+title: Apache web server monitoring
-Description: APM, Performance Monitoring, Apache web server, httpd, metrics
+description: Apache monitoring integration sends workers, scoreboard, php fpm, and httpd server performance metrics and other inventory data from your OS and web server to Sematext in cloud SaaS / private on-premises infrastructure and application monitoring & log management service

 ## Integration